hanxiantao/hanxiantao/README.md

 - 👬 Member of [Higress](https://github.com/alibaba/higress).
 - 🔭 Focusing on the microservices domain, primarily using Java and Go.
-- 🌱 Currently learning Envoy source code and plan to learn Rust in the future, hoping to gain more practical experience in these areas.
+- 🌱 Learning Envoy source code and planning to learn Rust for more hands-on experience.
 - ✍🏻 Record my programming learning notes on [my personal blog](https://blog.csdn.net/qq_40378034).